3willows/Zubin-baseline/README.md

 ## TO DO

-- [ ] Add a link to the rules on the webpage
+- [x] Add the rules on the webpage
+- [ ] Add the relevant rule in the message to the user
 - [ ] Use something better than alert to report results